mim42/ctf-tracing-2020/README.md

 Therefore I use one function that:
   * takes a u128 which is the middle point in my binary search and a sign ("+" or "-")
   * initiates a connection to the server
-  * writes 1000 consecutive (in increasing or decreasing order based on the sign) UUids to the server
+  * writes 1000 consecutive (in increasing or decreasing order based on the sign) Uuids to the server
   * waits for the response
   * initiates a time instance
   * and returns it when the connection is closed